 Mastering the pressure shift transforms your swing from an inconsistent, arm-driven motion into a powerful, body-driven sequence.
 The feel you're aiming for is athletic and fluid: a gradual load into the instep of your trail foot on the way back, a smooth recentering at the top, and a confident push onto a firm lead leg through impact, ending in a balanced finish.

 It's normal to feel a bit lost when trying to translate swing thoughts like this into real on-course results.
 If you find your shots are getting weak or directional control is off, it can be extremely difficult to see the problem by yourself.
-Knowing what to work on is the single, mpost, important aspect of shooting lowers scores,. but sometime you need help and for this wWe designed Caddie AI to be your personal swing coach, right in your pocket.
-It’s always there to help to simplify your game by offering you strategic recomendations oncourse when you're inbetween clubes or if you endup shooting a photo of what you see.
-Caddie will examine you situation, tell you everything you ought-to, consider when chooseing clubs, and and advice you step by step.
-That’s what smart golf do: thnink before they swing.
+Knowing what to work on is the single most important aspect of shooting lower scores.
+That's why we designed Caddie AI to be your personal swing coach, right in your pocket.
+It’s always there to help simplify your game by offering you strategic recommendations on the course when you're in between clubs or if you end up shooting a photo of what you see.
+Caddie will examine your situation, tell you everything you ought to consider when choosing clubs, and advise you step by step.
+That’s what smart golfers do: think before they swing.